Fortune recently published its 20th annual “Most Powerful Women in Business List,” and two BU alums are among this year’s names.

-Two BU alums are among those named to Fortune’s 20th annual “Most Powerful Women in Business List.”
-Aetna president Karen Lynch (Questrom’99) secured the 21st spot and NBCUniversal Cable Entertainment Group chair (and 2017’s Commencement speaker) Bonnie Hammer (CGS’69, COM’71, SED’75, Hon.’17) was 47th.
+Aetna president Karen Lynch (Questrom’99) secured the 21st spot and NBCUniversal Cable Entertainment Group chair (and this year’s Commencement speaker) Bonnie Hammer (CGS’69, COM’71, SED’75, Hon.’17) came in at 47th.

-Fortune editors, who published the list in October 2017, consider four factors: the size and importance of the women’s business in the global economy, the health and direction of the institution, the arc of the women’s career (résumé and potential future), and the women’s social and cultural influence.
+Fortune editors consider four factors when compiling the list: the size and importance of the women’s business in the global economy, the health and direction of the institution, the arc of the women’s career (résumé and potential future), and the women’s social and cultural influence.

-As president of healthcare benefits company Aetna, Lynch oversees businesses that account for more than 95 percent of Aetna’s revenues.
-Under her leadership, Aetna’s stock reached a record high in 2017, despite, as the magazine points out, “a federal judge [blocking] the insurer’s acquisition of [rival insurance company] Humana.”
+As president of health care benefits company Aetna, Lynch oversees businesses that account for more than 95 percent of Aetna’s revenues.
+Under her leadership, Aetna’s stock reached a record high this year, despite, as the magazine points out, “a federal judge [blocking] the insurer’s acquisition of [rival insurance company] Humana.”
 Lynch became president in January 2015 (she is the first woman in the company’s 164-year history to serve in that role), after having been executive vice president and head of specialty products.
 She is now one of the most senior women in the health insurance industry.

-Lynch has been recognized by numerous organizations and publications for her leadership, including being named among the Top 25 Women in Healthcare by Modern Healthcare in 2017.
+Lynch has been recognized by numerous organizations and publications for her leadership, including being named among the Top 25 Women in Healthcare by Modern Healthcare earlier this year.
 She is a director of US Bancorp, a trustee of the Bushnell Center for the Performing Arts in Hartford, Conn., and an advisory board member of NEADS/Dogs for Deaf and Disabled Americans, a nonprofit that enables independence for people through canine assistance.

 Prior to joining Aetna, she held executive positions at Cigna and Magellan Health Services.
 She began her career with Ernst & Young as a certified public accountant after earning a bachelor’s degree in accounting at Boston College and an MBA at BU.